 Cleaner, safer water through world-class treatment facilities

-Because Auckland’s water comes from such a wide range of sources, there is also a wide variety of water treatment processes in use.
-Each treatment plant is designed to deal with the characteristics of the raw water from its sources.
+Because Auckland’s water comes from a wide variety of sources, a broad range of water treatment processes are used.
+Each treatment plant is designed to deal with the characteristics of its particular sources of raw water.